Centenary Celebration of Darul Uloom Deoband: Background

-In 1949, at a meeting in Darul Uloom Deoband, the centennial conference was proposed by Hifzur Rahman Seoharwi and Manzoor Nomani in the lifetime of Hussain Ahmed Madani, the purpose was to send a message to the government about the importance of Darul Uloom Deoband in the aftermath of the Partition of India.
+In 1949, at a meeting in Darul Uloom Deoband, the centennial conference was proposed by Hifzur Rahman Seoharwi and Manzoor Nomani in the lifetime of Hussain Ahmad Madani, the purpose was to send a message to the government about the importance of Darul Uloom Deoband in the aftermath of the Partition of India.
 Prior to this, such a conference had been held in undivided India in April 1910.
 Finally, decisions were made at the end of the meeting, and an office was opened for this purpose.
 However, this conference cannot be organized for various reasons.

 In 1975, the centennial celebration of Darul Uloom Deoband's sister institution, Darul Uloom Nadwatul Ulama, was held.
 As a result of the event, the decisions of the Deoband Conference held on 21, 22, and 23 March 1980, were also widely publicized.
 The governments of India and Pakistan provided special facilities for participants in the conference through an agreement.
 The Government of Pakistan arranged a special train from Lahore to Attock, and the Government of India started a special train from Attock to Deoband.
+Additionally, the Government of India published a commemorative stamp.